 Sporting injuries can cause dislocation injuries.
 Unfortunately, many sports come with inherent risks, especially high impact sports such as rugby, so participants take part at their own risk.
 However, there are incidents where the sports provider is at fault, for example in an exercise class where the instructor wasn’t properly trained, or because of faulty gym equipment.

 Also, a blunt impact from an assault can cause dislocation.
 If you have been the victim of a violent assault you can claim compensation for your injuries, either from the person who assaulted you, your employer if they failed to take steps to protect you.
-If you have suffered a dislocation injury that was not your fault, under these circumstances or otherwise, then please call Accident Claims UK to enquire about hiring a personal injury solicitor to help you claim the personal injury compensation that you are entitled to.
+If you have suffered a dislocation injury that was not your fault, under these circumstances or otherwise, then please call Accident Claims UK to enquire about hiring a personal injury solicitor to help you make a dislocated injury claim.

 Clients frequently ask us “How much can I claim for a dislocation injury?”
 The severity of your dislocated joint injury and any long term effects you may experience as a result, will affect the size of the joint dislocation compensation settlement that you are awarded.
 For example, if you suffer a dislocation injury which causes minor tissue damage, which is expected to heal within a couple of weeks, you are likely to receive a smaller payout for a dislocated shoulder, or other dislocated joint.